Using Custom Textures

 Use Custom Texturescheckbox to disable it - Model updates: The model immediately switches back to original textures

-The custom character folder is NOT for saving edited textures.
+The custom texture folder is NOT for saving edited textures.
 Your custom texture files remain in the folder when switching back to original textures.
-However, loading a character with custom texture enabled will OVERWRITE the texture files in this folder.
+However, loading a character with custom texture enabled will OVERWRITE.
 To save the edited texture, you MUST save a character with the Use Custom Texture option enabled.